The Staffy Breed Profile -

 Here are some local Staffy clubs you could check out:

 Giving a second chance to a pup is always great, but even more rewarding if it’s a Staffy.
 This breed is one of the dogs most frequently found in pounds.
 Because this breed has such specific exercise and training needs, and the changing laws regarding pit bull-type dogs, Staffies are one of the most abandoned dogs in Australia .

 If you want to rescue a Staffy, visiting your local RSPCA is a good place to start.
 There are also breed-specific rescues that always have pups waiting for a forever home.
 Here are a few you can check:

 If you’re looking for a kid-friendly, loyal pup with a heart of gold, then the Staffordshire Bull Terrier might be the right choice.
 For those willing to add the long walks and extra cuddle time to their routine, this active, well-tempered pup is the perfect companion.

 Short answer: no.

 The English Staffy is a different breed than the American Staffy.
-In fact, the American kennel clubs registers the English Staffy as Staffordshire bull terrier, and the American variety as the American Staffordshire bull terrier.
+In fact, the American Kennel Club registers the English Staffy as Staffordshire Bull Terrier, and the American variety as the American Staffordshire Bull Terrier.

 Of course, these two dogs can look pretty similar, especially considering the American version actually comes from the English breed.
 Plus, there has been some crossbreeding in recent years.
 However, the American Staffy is slightly larger than its English counterpart.
 On the other hand, the American version has also been crossed with other pit bull-type dogs in America, so that breed can have a jaw that looks squarer.